Sudraka/Parakeet/README.markdown

 When you are viewing the feeds, you can press "C-n" and "C-p" to move up and down a tweet at a time.

+If you want to see the time line of a specific user, you can do that as well.

+    C-c 'p n    View a specific person's Twitter feed

+You will be prompted for a screen name (i.e. "cmiles74", not "Christopher Miles").

 Advanced Usage
 --------------